All business owners and project managers want to improve communication amidst their team, right?

-Trello and Monday.com are project management tools designed for collaboration, are flexible, and able to handle a variety of project types.
+Trello and Monday.com are agile project management tools designed for real-time collaboration, are flexible, and able to handle a variety of project types.

-Both of these tools enable team members to work collaboratively by syncing their work and communications.
+Both of these web-based project management tools enable team members to work collaboratively by syncing their work and communications.

 Table of Contents